-Helps reduce the time that acute diarrhea persists in infants and children between 12 hours and 1 day.
+It helps reduce the time that acute diarrhea persists in infants and children, between 12 hours and one day.

-Research shows that giving Saccharomyces boulardii to infants and children can shorten the duration of diarrhea caused by a rotavirus by approximately 1 day.
+Research shows that giving Saccharomyces boulardii to infants and children can shorten the duration of diarrhea caused by rotavirus by approximately one day.

 Oral administration of Saccharomyces boulardii improves the appearance of acne skin.

-Taking Saccharomyces boulardii along with antibiotics appears to help prevent the recurrence of Clostridium difficile-associated diarrhea in people with a history of recurrence.
+Taking Saccharomyces boulardii and antibiotics appears to help prevent the recurrence of Clostridium difficile-associated diarrhea in people with a history of reproduction.

 Taking Saccharomyces boulardii along with antibiotics also appears to help prevent the first bouts of diarrhea associated with Clostridium difficile.

-But specialists do not recommend the use of Saccharomyces to prevent the first episodes.
+But specialists do not recommend using Saccharomyces to prevent the first episodes.

-Oral administration of Saccharomyces boulardii in conjunction with Helicobacter pylori treatment helps in the treatment of this infection, it also helps in the prevention of side effects such as diarrhea and nausea caused by the effects of the standard Helicobacter pylori treatment.
+Oral administration of Saccharomyces boulardii in conjunction with Helicobacter pylori treatment helps treat this infection; it also helps prevent side effects such as diarrhea and nausea caused by the impact of the standard Helicobacter pylori treatment.

 Oral administration of Saccharomyces boulardii reduces diarrhea related to the Human Immunodeficiency Virus.